How do we utilise biscuits on this board?

 biscuits can perform several different functions:

 1. Necessary biscuits

 Some biscuits are essential for the operation of The Mad Shed.
-These biscuits enable services you have specifically asked for.
+These biscuits enable services you have of specifically asked for.

 2. Performance biscuits